Business Plan Metro

 Delegated Authority

 If your business has grown to 5-15 persons it is not practical or time-efficient to expect that you should personally make all the decisions and authorise all transactions.
-You have to delegate authority to members of staff.

 In order to protect the ones you have delegated authority to and to avoid temptation and mis-use of your assets there must be a separation of the different duties in the company.